IpsitaS2004/BellyBus_Food_Delivery_app/README.md

-# 🍔 BellyBus - Food Delivery Web App
+# 🍔 DineXpress  - Food Delivery Web App

 **BellyBus** is a full-featured **Food Delivery Web Application** developed using the powerful **MERN Stack** (MongoDB, Express.js, React.js, and Node.js).
 This project offers a seamless experience for customers to explore restaurants, place orders, and track deliveries — all in real-time.